Brazil: Private Antitrust Enforcement

 - Article 4 of Law 8.137/90 states that: ‘A crime against the economic order may occur in case of:

-b) controlling regionalized markets, by a company or group of companies;
+(b) controlling regionalised markets, by a company or group of companies;

 - Article 403: ‘Even if the failure to execute may arise from the negligence of the debtor, losses and damages may only comprise effective damages or the stoppage of profits arising directly and immediately from it, without prejudice to any legal provisions.’

-- Article 944 of the Civil Code: ‘An indemnity shall be measured by the extension of the damage.’
+- Article 944 of the Civil Code: ‘An indemnity shall be measured by the extent of the damage.’

-- ‘By this token, even though there has been a breach of the agreement, which has been acknowledged by the regular courts, the situation that has been described in the records did not add greater consequences to the consumer’s psychic or emotional sphere, so that the setting of damages for pain and suffering of five thousand reais (R$5,000.00), and legal fees of one thousand reais (R$1,000.00), accomplish in this case the pedagogic and punitive function by discouraging the violator from recidivism, without, on the other hand, constituting undue enrichment.’
+- ‘By this token, even though there has been a breach of the agreement, which has been acknowledged by the regular courts, the situation that has been described in the records did not add greater consequences to the consumer’s psychic or emotional sphere, so that the setting of damages for pain and suffering of 5,000 reais, and legal fees of 1,000 reais, accomplish in this case the pedagogic and punitive function by discouraging the violator from recidivism, without, on the other hand, constituting undue enrichment.’
 (Superior Court of Justice.
-Internal Appeal No. 46.590-SP, Reporting Justice Sidnei Beneti, decision issued on 18 October 2011).
+Internal Appeal No. 46.590-SP, Reporting Justice Sidnei Beneti, decision issued on 18 October 2011.)

 - Administrative Proceeding No. 08012.009888/2003-70.
 Claimant: Secretary of Economic Law ex officio.
-Defendants: Indústria Brasileira de Gases Ltda, White Martins Gases Industriais Ltda., AIR Products Brasil Ltda, AIR Liquide Brasil Ltda, AGA SA and others.
-The companies charged were convicted to pay the greatest fine applied so far as a result of cartel behaviour, being the sum of the fines imposed to them equivalent to 2,940,203,014.81 reais.
-On 22 September 2010, CADE reduced the fines previously imposed, and the new values imposed to the companies became equivalent to 2,330,409,991.04 reais.
+Defendants: Indústria Brasileira de Gases Ltda, White Martins Gases Industriais Ltda, AIR Products Brasil Ltda, AIR Liquide Brasil Ltda, AGA SA and others.
+The convicted companies were obliged to pay the largest fine yet imposed as a result of cartel behaviour, amounting to 2.94 billion reais.
+On 22 September 2010, CADE reduced the fines previously imposed, and the new amounts imposed on the companies became equivalent to 2.33 billion reais.

 - The association was representing several direct purchasers of medical gases.

 - Administrative Proceeding No. 08012.011142/2006-79.
 Claimant: Secretary of Economic Law ex-officio.
-Defendants: National Union of Cement Industry – SNIC; Brazilian Association of Cement Portland – ABCP; Brazilian Association of Ready- Mix Concrete Companies – ABESC; Companhia de Cimento Itambé, Empresa de Cimentos Liz SA, Itabira Agro Industrial S/A, Lafarge Brasil SA, Cimpor Cimentos do Brasil Ltda, Holcim do Brasil SA, Camargo Corrêa Cimentos S/A, Votorantim Cimentos SA and others.
-Judgment pending.
+Defendants: National Union of Cement Industry – SNIC; Brazilian Association of Cement Portland – ABCP; Brazilian Association of Ready-Mix Concrete Companies – ABESC; Companhia de Cimento Itambé, Empresa de Cimentos Liz SA, Itabira Agro Industrial S/A, Lafarge Brasil SA, Cimpor Cimentos do Brasil Ltda, Holcim do Brasil SA, Camargo Corrêa Cimentos S/A, Votorantim Cimentos SA and others.
+The companies were convicted on 28 May, although the decision is pending publication.